-How to Use a Probability Tree or Decision Tree: Overview
+How to Use a Probability Tree or Decision Tree

 How to Use a Probability Tree: Steps

 Step 1:Draw lines to represent the first set of options in the question (in our case, 3 factories).
-Label them (our question list A B and C so that is what we’ll use here).
+Label them: Our question lists A B and C so that’s what we’ll use here.

 Step 2: Convert the percentages to decimals, and place those on the appropriate branch in the diagram.
 For our example, 50% = 0.5, and 25% = 0.25.